HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-28][Active] https://github.com/crev-dev/cargo-crev - crev is a general system of preparing cryptographically signed documents (proofs) describing results of code reviews and circulating them between developers to coordinate a distributed ecosystem of code review. cargo-crev is an implementation of crev for Rust programming language, tightly integrated with its package manager: cargo.
 The goal of cargo-crev is helping Rust community verify and review all the dependencies published on http://crates.io and used by Rust developers.
 [2019-10-28][Active] https://github.com/japaric/trust - Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows.
 Features: 1.
 CI test your crate (library or binary) on Linux, macOS and Windows and on more than just the x86 architecture.
 2.Cargo artifacts are cached and reused between CI builds.
 3."Deploys": Publish binary releases of your application by just pushing a new (Git) tag.
 Requirements: 1.Your crate must be hosted on GitHub (free).
 2. A Travis CI account (free).
 3. An AppVeyor account (free).
 [2019-10-28][Active] https://github.com/Xudong-Huang/rust-embed - Rust Custom Derive Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 You can use this to embed your css, js and images into a single executable which can be deployed to your servers.
 Also it makes it easy to build a very small docker image for you to deploy.
+[2019-10-28][Active] https://github.com/xd009642/tarpaulin - Tarpaulin is designed to be a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.
+Currently, tarpaulin provides working line coverage but is still in the early development stage and therefore may contain some bugs.
+A lot of work has been done to get it working on some example projects and smaller crates so please report anything you find that's wrong.
+Also, check out our roadmap for planned features.
+Tarpaulin aims to be easy to add to your CI workflow.
+With well tested support for Travis-CI it also supports sending CI specific meta-data to coveralls.io for Circle, Semaphore, Jenkins and Codeship (though only Jenkin's has been tested).
+[2019-10-29][Active] https://github.com/RazrFalcon/cargo-bloat - Find out what takes most of the space in your executable.
+Inspired by google/bloaty(https://github.com/google/bloaty).
+[2019-10-29][Active] https://github.com/google/rerast - Rerast is a search/replace tool for Rust code using rules.
+A rule consists of a search pattern, a replacement and possibly some placeholders that can appear in both the search pattern and the replacement.
+Matching is done on syntax, not on text, so formatting doesn't matter.
+Placeholders are typed and must match the type found in the code for the rule to apply.
+[2019-10-29][Active] https://github.com/emoon/ProDBG - ProDBG is a new debugger under development that will support a variety of targets and operating systems.
+Currently it's in very early development and primary focusing on Mac as primary target.
+[2019-10-29][Active] https://github.com/saschagrunert/build-rust - The Docker based Rust build toolchain.

 ### contest
 [2019-10-27][Died] https://github.com/petertseng/adventofcode-rs-2015 -